Social Service Worker - Immigrants and Refugees (Accelerated)

 Graduates of this program are also expected to demonstrate the essential employability skills learning outcomes as outlined on the Ministry of Training, College and Universities website.

-- A diploma; or B.A. in Social Sciences.
-Under special circumstances, graduates from other related program areas may be considered.
+- A recognized Bachelor of Arts degree or a post secondary diploma in Social Sciences.
+(Under special circumstances, graduates from other related program areas may be considered.)

 - Acceptance in the program will be based on the feasibility of granting advanced standing in certain required courses as outlined in the Advanced Standing and Prior Learning section.
 In the event of oversubscription for places in this program, students may be selected using some or all of the following criteria: attendance at a mandatory program orientation; proof of volunteer/equivalent experience in social or community service; prior academic achievement.